Office of Student Returns

 - Falsification of Documents: Falsification of any part of your return application will result in you being referred to the Office of Student Conduct for official disciplinary inquiry and denied readmission for the requested term.

 - Committee’s Request for Additional Information: Be mindful that the Review Committee may request additional documents and information of you in order to make the most informed decision regarding your return to Duke.
-A decision will be made in consultation with Duke healthcare providers.

 - International students: Contact Duke Visa Services as soon as you determine that you will apply to return to Duke.
 They can inform you of visa matters should you be permitted to return.
 Duke Visa Services can be contacted at email@example.com or email firstname.lastname@example.org.